-by Eva Bartlett

 3 am: Prison Break

 We are allowed out, allowed to check in to our airline.
 It’s the same sudden barked-names, move-it dammit! procedure.
-We walk, and as we leave the holding room into a brightly-lit, sparkling airport lounge, Emad is stunned by the difference.
+We walk, and as we leave the holding room into a brightly-lit, sparkling airport lounge, he is stunned by the difference.
 Regular passengers line up, having come from their places of recreation, food, drink… We are escorted by a police officer, obvious to all watching.
-It’s the final step of degradation: look! look at these criminal Palestinians!

 I’ve been that traveler lounging for hours in a café, waiting for a flight to some other country, the beginning of an expedition.
 I know well that excitement of beginning a new adventure, and the disappointment and frustration of a delayed or cancelled flight.
-But how humbled I would have been, and am retrospectively, at any sense of indignation for mere delays, or at the reality of my freedom to hop on a plane and buzz through countries, continents… when I know of the ordeal Palestinians endure just attempting to leave Gaza or the occupied West Bank.
+But how humbled I would have been, and am retrospectively, at any sense of indignation for mere delays, or at the reality of my freedom to hop on a plane and buzz through countries, continents… when I know of the ordeal Palestinians endure just attempting to leave Gaza or all of occupied Palestine.

 What a gift freedom truly is.
-Would that the world would recognize not only the injustices dished out to Palestinians for over 6 decades, not only the strangling, inhumane and counterproductive total siege and closure of Gaza, not only the continued colonization of occupied east Jerusalem and the occupied West Bank and the daily occupational crimes that entail… but that Palestinians are human, dammit.
-They want to travel like anyone else, and if it is my right to vacation when I want, it is Palestinians rights to do so, let alone to study or seek health care.
+Would that the world would recognize not only the injustices dished out to Palestinians for over 6 decades, not only the strangling, inhumane and counterproductive total siege and closure of Gaza, not only the continued colonization of Palestine and the daily occupational crimes that entail… but that Palestinians are human, dammit.
+They want to travel like anyone else, and it is Palestinians rights to do so, let alone to study or seek health care.